quil-lang/magicl/README.md

 In order to use MKL in MAGICL, add `:magicl.use-mkl` to your `*features*` before compilation.

 ### Expokit
 Note that this setup has only been tested for Linux.
-No testing has yet been done on macOS and OS X. Support for automatic setup is in progress.
+Options for macOS and Mac OS X are given but untested.
+Support for automatic setup is in progress.

 Download `expokit.tar.gz` from the [Expokit download page](https://www.maths.uq.edu.au/expokit/download.html).
 Extract the package, and change to the `expokit/fortran/` directory.
 You should find a file named `expokit.f`, which is the source code for the subroutines we wish to call.
 To make a shared library out of `expokit.f`, run the following command two commands: